telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 ## What is Digital Signature?

-The digital signature feature enables you to sign and validate PDF document.
+The digital signature feature enables you to sign and validate a PDF document.
 A signature confirms that the document content originated from the signer and has not been modified in any way.

 In the PDF document model, the validation is performed per signature.
-For a valid signed document is considered one that has not been changed after the signing and all of its certificates have valid trusted root certificate.
+A signed document is considered valid when it has not been changed after the signing and all of its certificates have a valid trusted root certificate.

 ## Signing a Document

-The signing is done through the Signature object.
+The signing is done through the **Signature** object.
 The constructor of the Signature class takes a [X509Certificate2](https://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.x509certificate2(v=vs.110).aspx) object as a parameter.
 This is the certificate that will be used to sign the PDF document.

 #### **[C#] Example 1: Create a Signature object**